-- The insolvency act differentiates between nullity and ineffectiveness. - The insolvency court may check for nullity of contracts and legal deeds + is not bound by decisions of other courts or organs. - A deed is ineffective if used by the debtor to lessen the possibility to satisfy creditors or if giving preferential treatment to one creditor at the expense of others. - IP checks legal deeds entered into within at least 3 years before bankruptcy proceedings and brings actions to invalidate legal deeds of the company without adequate consideration and disadvantageous legal deeds and even within at least 5 years in the case of legal deeds that deliberately lessen the possibility to satisfy creditors. - Persons affected by the ineffectiveness of a legal deed must refund the original payment or other fulfilment by the debtor to the debtor's assets (details according to the insolvency act)
+- The insolvency act differentiates between nullity and ineffectiveness. - The insolvency court may check for nullity of contracts and legal deeds + is not bound by decisions of other courts or organs. - A deed is ineffective if used by the debtor to lessen the possibility to satisfy creditors or if giving preferential treatment to one creditor at the expense of others. - IP checks legal deeds entered into within at least 3 years before bankruptcy proceedings and brings actions to invalidate legal deeds of the company without adequate consideration and disadvantageous legal deeds and even within at least 5 years in the case of legal deeds that deliberately lessen the possibility to satisfy creditors - Persons affected by the ineffectiveness of a legal deed must refund the original payment or other fulfilment by the debtor to the debtor's assets (details according to the insolvency act).

-4. Restructuring proceedings (aiming at company rescue)
+5. Restructuring proceedings (aiming at company rescue)

-- · The debtor is: - a business (mainly legal entities) in bankruptcy and an insolvency petition has already been lodged

-- not already in liquidation - not a trader in securities (special rules for bankruptcy of financial institutions and insurers = a special kind of reorganization) - a business has yearly turnover over ca. €1.8 Mio. in the last business year or at least 50 employees.
-These requirements do not apply if the debtor presents a restructuring plan and an insolvency petition within 15 days after the decision on bankruptcy, in which case the restructuring plan must be approved by at least 50% secured + unsecured creditors
+- · The debtor is: - a business (mainly legal entities) in bankruptcy and an insolvency petition has already been lodged - not already in liquidation - not a trader in securities (special rules for bankruptcy of financial institutions and insurers = a special kind of reorganization) - the business has yearly turnover over ca. €1.8 Mio. in the last business year or at least 50 employees.
+These requirements do not apply if the debtor presents a restructuring plan no later than publication of decision on bankruptcy in the Insolvency Register, in which case the restructuring plan must be approved by at least 50% secured + unsecured creditors.

-- Petition insolvency court for permission to reorganize within 10 days before first meeting of creditors after decision on bankruptcy. - Insolvency court allows reorganization (if not, the matter continues as bankruptcy proceedings). - Possible limitation of debtor's competence to act (on application by the IP and/or the creditors' meeting). - Restructuring plan, with content in line with insolvency law. - · Choice of methods to realize reorganization. - Insolvency court accepts restructuring plan; only creditors who do not agree to the plan may appeal the decision. - Restructuring plan legally enters into force. - Functioning of the debtor according to the restructuring plan. - After the restructuring plan: all claims by creditors are excluded except those mentioned in the restructuring plan. - If the restructuring plan is violated, the insolvency court can cancel it and further proceedings are in bankruptcy.

-If the restructuring plan is fulfilled, the insolvency court issues a statement that the reorganization has ended + decides on the IP's fees and expenses
+- Petition to insolvency court for permission to reorganize within 10 days before first meeting of creditors after decision on bankruptcy - Permission by insolvency court for reorganization (if not, the matter continues as bankruptcy proceedings), besides - possible limitation of debtor's competence to act (on application by the IP and/or the creditors' meeting), besides - restructuring plan, with content in line with insolvency law, besides - · choice of methods to realize reorganization. - Insolvency court accepts restructuring plan; only creditors who do not agree to the plan may appeal the decision. - · Restructuring plan legally enters into force. - Functioning of the debtor according to the restructuring plan. - After the restructuring plan: all claims by creditors are excluded except those mentioned in the restructuring plan. - If the restructuring plan is violated, the insolvency court can cancel it and further proceedings are in bankruptcy. - If the restructuring plan is fulfilled, the insolvency court issues a statement that the reorganization has ended + decides on the IP's fees and expenses.